35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 q.
 Berkeely Homes = we cannot build homes unless there is a profit, Firefox.
 Pod cast British Land - more recently said much to the same effect

 <https://montfort.london/british-land-ceo-heralds-asset-management-engine-driving-value-through-conviction-bets-on-campuses/>

+### The mystery of developers profits

+While developers claim to be so badly burdened by unviable deelopments that they cannot possibly be built they nonetheless still manage to make handsome profits.

 British Land profit six months ended 30 September, British Land said underlying profits had risen from £143m to £155m